undergrad-partner-school

 Financial Aid

-Obtaining some financial help in forms of grants, loans, scholarships or work-study programs can be very important for completing your studies.
-Check out some recent data to get the info about need-based and non-need-based monetary aid at VanderCook College of Music.
+Obtaining some financial aid in forms of grants, loans, scholarships or work-study programs can be crucial for finishing your studies.
+If you wish to find out more about need-based and non-need-based aid at VanderCook College of Music, here are some recent data you should take into consideration.

-The most recent records show that 11 freshmen received some sort of financial help.
-The average amount of financial aid given to students was $57,941.
+The most recent figures show that financial help was given to 11 freshmen.
+The average financial aid package awarded to students came to $57,941.

 Need-based

-There were 49 students who secured need-based financial aid of any kind.
+There were 49 students who got need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at VanderCook College of Music is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was estimated to be 51.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $166,610, and state $163,432.
+The overall number of students (including freshmen) who were determined to have financial need was found to be 51.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $166,610, and state $163,432.

 $11,652